Special Operations Warrior Foundation

-The Special Operations Warrior Foundation (SOWF) is an American tax-exempt 501(c)(3) nonprofit organization founded in 1980 to provide college scholarships and educational counseling to the surviving children of American Special Operations personnel killed in the line of duty.
+The Special Operations Warrior Foundation (SOWF) is an American tax-exempt 501(c)(3) nonprofit organization founded in 1980 to provide college scholarships and educational counseling from "cradle to career" to the surviving children of American Special Operations Personnel killed in the line of duty, all Medal of Honor Recipients and Special Operators who have lost their spouse.
 These services are provided throughout the United States, or overseas, depending upon where the surviving children reside.

 Operation

-The foundation is not recommended for donating / giving by the Charities For Vets group as based on its 2019 tax return, the net assets of the Special Operations Warrior Foundation equal 9.8 times its $10.1 million annual budget.
-This may be an indication that the group is spending too little of its donations on programs.
-The organization was also flagged for insider transactions as an employee of the Special Operations Warrior Foundation since 2011 is a family relation of an individual who was a board member of the group from 2012 to 2019.
 The nonprofit organization is located in Tampa, Florida.
-SOWF supports America's Special Operations Forces and Medal of Honor recipients by providing education opportunities to the surviving children of fallen Special Operations personnel and Medal of Honor recipients despite education support for surviving spouses and children being provided as an earned benefit through the Department of Defense and Department of Veterans Affairs.
+SOWF supports America's Special Operations Forces and Medal of Honor Recipients by providing education opportunities to the surviving children of fallen Special Operations Personnel and all Medal of Honor Recipients despite education support for surviving spouses and children being provided as an earned benefit through the Department of Defense and Department of Veterans Affairs.

-As of 1 January 2022, the foundation has over 950 children eligible for its programs, but only 161 students enrolled full-time in colleges and universities across the country.

-The organizations most recent 990 form from 2019 states that $1,910,888 was paid out for staff salaries, other compensation, and employee benefits whereas only $3,225,909 had been disbursed in programmatic grants, and $424,290 (gross receipts) for a Tampa Fundraising dinner, $378,833 (gross receipts) for Isla Del Sol Golf and sixteen other events totaling $1,084,247.
+As of 11 June 2025, 1,196 children are eligible for the Special Operations Warrior Foundation's educational programs.
+In 2023, an actuarial, produced by a third party, determined that the estimated financial need to meet the foundation's obligations to the families it serves was approximately $400 million.

 Mission

 The Special Operations Warrior Foundation’s enduring promise to America’s Army, Navy, Air Force, and Marine Corps Special Operations personnel is to:

-ensure full financial assistance for post-secondary education from an accredited two or four-year college, university, technical or trade school, as well as educational counseling, preschool grants, private tutoring, college planning and career transition programs to the surviving children of Special Operations personnel who lose their lives in the line-of-duty and the children of all Medal of Honor recipients.
+ensure full financial assistance for post-secondary education from an accredited two- or four-year college, university, technical or trade school, as well as educational counseling, preschool grants, private tutoring, college planning and career transition programs to the surviving children of Special Operations Personnel, Spouses of active-duty Special Operations Personnel who pass away and the children of all Medal of Honor Recipients.
+In addition, SOWF provides immediate financial support for severely wounded, ill and injured active-duty Special Operations Personnel who are hospitalized.